Test, exam and assessment results

 Grammar, punctuation, spelling at the expected standard

-The English grammar, punctuation and spelling test focuses on the relevant elements of the English programmes of study opens in a new window.
+The English grammar, punctuation and spelling test focuses on the relevant elements of the English programmes of study.
 The expected standard is a scaled score of 100 or more on the test.

-School | 73% |
+School | 75% |

 Hertfordshire | 76% |